 INVESTMENT GUIDELINES FOR EXTERNAL FUND MANAGERS

 External fund managers may invest in any of the asset classes shown above, within the limits specified by the ALM study.
+The investments may be made directly by the fund managers or through pooled market traded funds.

 Based on the recommendation of the Investment Advisors, the ACI adopted an approach to utilize primarily publicly traded market based funds for investments in bonds (fixed income), equities and real estate in order to limit the high cost of acquiring direct investments through fund managers and taking into consideration the limited investments available in the current market particularly in a Swiss franc based portfolio.
 This will be clarified in the guidelines for fund managers.